Personal Safety Training UK — What It Covers in 2026 | Dynamis

 Hospital Violence Reduction – Legislative Landscape

 There is a trend in many countries to bring into play specific legislation which seeks to protect public services workers from crimes of violence and aggression committed against them.
 Often this legislation places higher sentencing tariffs for crimes of assault against emergency services workers.
-While undoubtedly a control measure which primarily seeks to deter […]
+While undoubtedly a control measure which primarily seeks to deter acts […]

 Hospital Violence Reduction – Organisational Commitment